dmulyalin/ttp/docs/source/Groups/Functions.rst

 * has "Gigabit" in the name
 * contains "Customer" in description
 * dot1q vlan id is in 200-300 range
-* interface belongs to one of these VRFs - "Management" or "Data"
+* interface belongs to one of VRFs - "Management" or "Data"

 Template::